johnshearing/PrivateKeyVault/README.md

 ### Physically Building the PrivateKeyVault
+If you do not wish to build the device yourself, the fully assembled device already loaded with software can be purchased from me.
+Contact johnshearing@gmail.com or gshearing@radioactiverf.com

-If you prefer, the fully assembled device already loaded with software can be purchased from me or you can set up your own business to do the same without giving me any money or recognition.
+**Or you can set up your own business to do the same without giving me any money or recognition.
 Hooray Open Source!

 #### Parts List